 Does the southwestern flavor of the blanket and pillow merely reflect Westworld or is it a clue as to where Westworld is located (i.e. out in the American southwest)?

 Theresa is concerned about confronting Ford.
 Bernard calms her down.
 He sure knows a lot about nuances of human behavior.
 (Of course, that’s his job.)

 19: Day.
-Winery?
+Agave Plantation.
 Ford and Theresa.
 Great scene!

 Theresa (when Ford asks if she likes it here; he can tell): “When I started working here, I realized this place wasn’t something I would enjoy.”
 I wonder why she felt that!
 What bothered her about Westworld?